stacktape/nextjs-blog/_blog/BLOG.md

 Unfortunately, **packaging the Next.js app to make it runnable in AWS Lambda is not a trivial problem to solve** due to the nature and internal functioning of the Next.js framework.

-On the forefront of open-source projects solving this non-trivial problem is [OpenNext](https://open-next.js.org/) - an adapter that enables developers to build and run the Next.js app using AWS Lambda function.
-However, setting up the infrastructure with this adapter is not straightforward.
-The [architecture](https://docs.stacktape.com/compute-resources/nextjs-website/#under-the-hood) is fairly complex, especially for developers without a cloud background.
+Luckily, tools such as [Stacktape](https://stacktape.com/) (full disclosure, I am one of the developers) or [SST](https://sst.dev/) are able to do so and provide developers a way to host the Next.js app using AWS Lambda a breeze.

-Luckily tools such as [Stacktape](https://stacktape.com/) (full disclosure, I am one of the developers) or [SST](https://sst.dev/) (also creators of OpenNext) have integrated OpenNext into their resources giving developers a way to host the Next.js app using AWS Lambda a breeze.
+They can do this thanks to [OpenNext](https://open-next.js.org/) - an open-source adapter that enables developers to build the Next.js app in a way it is runnable in AWS Lambda function.
+Shout-out to its creators (also creators of SST) and its community.

 ---